 You could say there is an art to eating at a crawfish boil.

-The Sikeston Jaycees have been cooking up these “mudbugs” annually for the last eight years.
+The Sikeston Jaycees have been cooking up these “mudbugs” annually for the last several years.

 So Heartland Weekend traveled to the rodeo grounds to get a behind the scenes look at how to properly eat a crawfish.